top of page

 What is cross-country skiing?

-Would you like to escape Seattle’s gray skies for some good exercise and beautiful views of snow-covered pines while skipping the $$ and crowds that come with resort skiing/snowboarding?
+Want to escape Seattle’s gray skies for some good old-fashioned exercise with beautiful views of snow-covered pines while skipping the costs and crowds that come with resort skiing/snowboarding?

-Cross country skiing is one of the more accessible and affordable ways to recreate in PNW winters with awesome trails as close as 60 minutes from Seattle.
-It provides fantastic cardiovascular exercise with the opportunity to either socialize simultaneously or enjoy some solitude, is doable into old age, and is beginner friendly.
-While the skis are long and narrow (which can be intimidating at first), after an hour or two on them, your confidence will blossom, and you’ll be dreaming of your next adventure.
+Cross country skiing is one of the most accessible and affordable ways to recreate in the Pacific Northwestduring the winter, with awesome Washington cross country skiing trails as close as 60 minutes from Seattle.
+It provides fantastic cardiovascular exercise with the opportunity to either socialize or enjoy some solitude.
+Cross country skiing is great for all ages, and beginner friendly.
+While the skis are long and narrow (which can be intimidating at first), after an hour or two your confidence will blossom, and you’ll be dreaming of your next adventure.

-• Classic is the more beginner friendly of the two.
+Classic is the more beginner-friendly of the two techniques.
 When classic skiing, the skis are typically in two parallel grooves on the side of the groomed trail; the skis remain parallel in the grooves as you kick one ski back and glide forward on the other.
-The skis contain some form of traction on the underside of the ski and the boots are more flexible.
+The skis contain some form of traction (like skins or fishscales) on the underside of the ski and the boots are more flexible.

-• Skate skiing is done on a groomed trail that is completely flat.
+Skate skiing is done on a groomed trail that is completely flat.
 When skating, you and your ski move in a diagonal motion down the trail, similar to roller blading.
 It is faster and more technical than classic, and consequently, instruction is highly recommended.
-The underside of skate skis are waxed from tip to tail for optimal gliding, and the boots contain stability/support medially and laterally.
+The underside of skate skis are waxed from tip to tail for optimal gliding, and the boots are stiffer and contain ankle stability and support medially and laterally.

 Take an intro class

-We’ll provide the gear, transportation, pass and instruction.
+We’ll provide the gear, transportation, pass, and instruction.
 Or, you can get out there yourself.
-See classes.

 Choose between classic or skate skis (we recommend classic for beginners).
 We'll also get you fitted for boots and poles.
-Helmets not required.
-Bring your own gloves!
+Helmets are not required.
+Bring your own socks and gloves!

 What you'll need